-Q: From the previous activity, "Kelvin Climb," what aspects did you change in order for liquid water to exist on the surface of your planet?
+Q: From the previous activity, "What's Trending Hot?" what things did you need to change in order for liquid water to exist on the surface of your planet?

 A: Distance to the Sun, albedo, atmospheric thickness (increased pressure), and greenhouse strength.